 We LOVE faro, couscous, wheat berries, and barley.
 For gluten free options, try wild rice, quinoa, or

 Feeling adventurous?
-Try subbing half of your cooking liquid for coconut milk!
+Try subbing half of your cooking liquid with coconut milk!
 This is a favorite for us, especially when paired with fish or asian dishes.

 - Roasted Potatoes OR Sweet Potatoes